syrusakbary/snapshottest/README.rst

             my_api_response = api.client.get('/me')
             self.assertMatchSnapshot(my_api_response)

+If you want to update the snapshots automatically you can use the ``nosetests --snapshot-update``.

 Check the `Unittest
 example <https://github.com/syrusakbary/snapshottest/tree/master/examples/unittest>`__.
-If you want to update the snapshots automatically you can use the ``--snapshot-update`` when running with nose.

 Usage with pytest
 -----------------